Nekomo-App/Nekomo/README.md

 ![image2](https://github.com/MarshMeadow/Nekomo/assets/88599122/61d417ce-dc5b-4f21-860a-10ff02ab26c9)

 Nekomo Coming Back Stronger!!
-A fork of Kuro No & Shiro.
+A fork of Kuro No & Shiro (og source code) for watching anime.
 Just another gogoscraper, and allanime scrapper, based on the shiro source code..
+(Do not share or make us popular!)

 Dev info: The OG Dev is being quiet, and is no longer doing anything, and the app is being buggy, so I wanna take it in my own hands!